Avocatious/BankApp/README.txt

 def __init__(self, fname = "Bankusers.txt") -> None:

 7.
+#Allows user to obtain a loan by screening their credit score, and account balance prior to approving loan.
+This also impacts credit score.
+#returns string which conveys the status of loan.
+request_loan(self, uname: str, amount: float) -> str:

+8.
 #This function saves changes in the file.
 #This function does not return any value

 def save(self) -> None:

-8.
+9.
 #The function loads all user data stored in Bankusers.txt
 #uname: str that holds the username of the user
-#Function does not return any value
+#returns dictionary of users in PyBank.

-def load_user(self,uname:str) -> None:
+def load_user(self,uname:str) -> dict:

-9.
+10.
 #The function creates a new user and stores their data in the dictionary
 #uname: str - username of new user

-def create_user(self, uname:str) -> None:
+def create_user(self, uname:str) -> str:

-10.
+11.
 #This function allows a user to deposit money into their bank account
 #Does not return any value

 def depositer(self) -> None:

-11.
+12.
 #This function allows a user to withdraw money from their bank account
 #Doesn't return any value

 def withdrawer(self) -> None:

-12.
+13.
 #This function displays credit score of the user's account
-#This function does not return any value
+#This function returns the credi tscore value of an user.

-def cscore_viewer(self) -> None:
+def cscore_viewer(self) -> float:

-13.
+14.
 #This function takes in snder and recipient name, and calls the transfer function between those two accounts
-#does not return any value
+#Returns a string showing the status of transaction.

+def transfer_money(self) -> str:

+15.
+#Allows users to return to menu at any point in using PyBank
+#Returns string containing user input.

+def get_input(prompt:str) -> str:

+16.
+#This function handles errors in the ui  for creating accounts and references the backend functions
+#Returns None

+def handle_create_account(backend) -> None:

+17.
+#This fn handles errors with the deposit function from the backend
+#Returns None

+def handle_deposit_money(backend) -> None:

+18.
+#This function handles potential user errors in ui when withdrawing money from an account
+#Returns None

+def handle_withdraw_money(backend) -> None:

+19.
+#This fn handles potential errors a user makes in the ui whilst viewing credit score
+#Returns None
+def handle_view_credit_score(backend) -> None:

+20.
+#This fn handles potential errors a user makes in the ui whilst transferring money
+#Returns None

+def handle_transfer_money(backend) -> None:

+21.
+#This fn handles potential errors an admin makes in the ui whilst loading PyBank users
+#Returns None

+def handle_admin_mode(backend) -> None:

+22.
+#This fn handles potential errors a user makes in the ui whilst taking out a loan
+#Returns None

+def handle_request_loan(backend) -> None:

+23.
+#Spin the wheel console animation..

+def spin_wheel_animation() -> str:

+24.
+#Handles lottery game stuff.
+Includes taking in account name, showing menu, and transaction status.

-def transfer_money(self) -> None:
+def handle_lottery_game(backend) -> None:

 Prototypes of Functions:

+1. prereqs.py:
 Class User:
 - __init__(self, name, balance, debt, cscore)
 - withdraw(self, withdrawal)